Emergency planning/management officer

 Emergency planning/management officers use their contingency planning and response expertise to handle a range of emergency situations

 As an emergency planning/management officer, you'll play a key role in protecting and maintaining public safety.
 Working as part of a team, you'll anticipate and plan for major incidents and respond to threats to public safety.
-You can work in local or central government, or in a public body or agency tasked with responding to emergencies or disasters.
+You can work in any sector that may need to plan for emergency situations including local or central government, a public body, university or specialist resilience agency.

-Your work may involve business continuity management, in which you'll support businesses operating in adverse conditions.
+Your work may involve business continuity management, in which you'll support businesses to continue to function and provide a certain level of service in adverse conditions.

-Alternative job titles include civil contingencies officer, civil resilience officer and emergency planning and resilience officer.
+Job titles may vary depending on the employer and can include civil contingencies officer, civil resilience officer and emergency planning and resilience officer.

-A related but distinct area is international relief and development.
+A related but distinct area of work is international relief and development.
 For more information, see international aid/development worker.

 Types of emergency